CHOOSE your TURTLENECK wisely – (Very) Well Dressed #5

 nicolo, jordan and michel de bonnegueule wearing the turtleneck in three different ways

-And that’s good, especially for bald men , since it provides them with additional visual benefit.
+And that's good, especially for bald men , since it gives them an additional visual benefit.

 2. The thin turtleneck

 The basic.
-Goes everywhere.
-The one that slips under a jacket, a coat, a jacket, an overshirt...
+The one that goes everywhere.
+The one that slips under a jacket, a coat, a windbreaker, an overshirt...
 Come on, let's be crazy, we even realize that it doesn't look so bad under a simple casual shirt!

-camel turtleneck layering under a blue overshirt and a navy cardigan
+layering of camel turtleneck under a blue overshirt and a navy cardigan

 A layering of a camel sweater, under a light blue denim overshirt...
-Herself UNDER a thick wool cardigan with large navy ribs...
+Itself UNDER a thick wool cardigan with large navy ribbing...
 Who?
-Who can do this for you, besides your friend the turtleneck?
+Who can do that for you, besides your friend the turtleneck?

 No sir, it's called layering.

-Its finesse allows it to play many roles , and even to execute those famous “collar twists” that I spoke to you about above.
+Its finesse allows it to play many roles , and even to perform those famous "collar twists" that I told you about above.

 Note also that in the image above, it is not even a "real" thin turtleneck.

-We are more on “light-middle” weight.
-And even then, layering remains very easy!
+We are more on "medium-light" weight.
+And even there, layering remains very easy!

 3. The thick turtleneck